guberland/Application-Control-List/README.md

   or download the project using the following link: https://github.com/guberland/Application-Control-List

+2.For local version, replace the var theURL with commented value in line 4 in app.js

-2.open index.html with the browser of your choice.
+3.open index.html with the browser of your choice.(Chrome user should install extension called:"Allow-Control-Allow-Origin")

 ## Alteration for display purpose